nir0s/jocker/README.md

 ```

 This is the configuration for the docker client and for the build process as mentioned in https://github.com/docker/docker-py.

+If no file was specified, some defaults will be assumed.

 ### Vagrant